awsdocs/amazon-rekognition-developer-guide/doc_source/how-it-works-types.md

 ## People<a name="how-it-works-persons-intro"></a>

 Amazon Rekognition can track people in a stored video\.
-Rekognition Video provides tracking, face details, and in\-frame location information for people detected in a video\.
+Amazon Rekognition Video provides tracking, face details, and in\-frame location information for people detected in a video\.
 People cannot be detected in images\.
 For more information, see [Tracking People](persons.md)\.

 To detect people in stored videos, use [StartPersonTracking](API_StartPersonTracking.md)\.